Bronisław Łagowski

-Bronisław Łagowski (born February 8, 1937) is a Polish professor emeritus of the Jagellonian University and Cracow Pedagogical University, expert in political philosophy and essayist.
+Bronisław Łagowski (born 8 February 1937) is a Polish professor emeritus of the Jagellonian University and Pedagogical University of Kraków, expert in political philosophy and essayist.

 In 2000 he was awarded Officer's Cross of the Order of Polonia Restituta, one of the highest Polish orders.

 Publications

 He is an author of numerous publications in press ("Tygodnik Powszechny", "Gazeta Wyborcza", "Zdanie", "Polityka", "Przegląd", "Krytyka Polityczna").